sourcegraph/sourcegraph-public-snapshot/doc/admin/subscriptions/index.md

 A Sourcegraph user account is created when a user signs up or signs in for the first time.
 Sourcegraph user accounts can be deleted by administrators via the **Site admin > Users** page, or using the GraphQL API (including with the [Sourcegraph CLI](https://github.com/sourcegraph/src-cli), if needed).

+## How lines of code are counted

+We count the number of newlines (`\n`) appearing in the text search index.
+Our text search index contains the working copy of your default branch in all repositories synchronized by Sourcegraph.
+The default branch is typically called `master` or `main`.
+Additional branches can be configured to be indexed by site administrators.
+These will also be part of the newlines count.

+Our text search index deduplicates for paths that are the same across branches.
+We only count the newlines once per unique file.
+Forks are separately indexed.
+They are included in the count of new lines.

 ## Updating your license key

 - Navigate to Site admin > Configuration and update the `licenseKey` field with the new value and save.